aweymo-ui/community/content/1_intro.md

 -------------

+{% include figure.html img="17.envelope_04.jpeg" alt="Black and white photo of a person looking out onto the ocean wearing swim trunks and sitting on a large rock." caption="Person, possibly Salvador Caballero, sitting on rocky shoreline near Karluk, Kodiak Island, Alaska, ca. 1938.
+Photograph by Salvador Caballero, courtesy of FANHS." %}

 ## Alaskeros

 **In the summer of 2023**, I was given the opportunity to write an article for an organization named [Maritime Washington](https://maritimewa.org/who-we-are/) on Filipino migratory laborers who travel between mainland America and the salmon canneries of Alaska, known as _Alaskeros_.
 Maritime Washington is facilitated by the Washington Trust for Historic Preservation and committed to: